LucasAlfare/FLListening/README.md

       data  = "this is the resulting value processed here on Manager2."
     )
     ```
-- As `Manager1` also still alive and running, when it receives that event notification sended from `Manager2` it can, finnally finish its own initialization using the received value attached to the event.
+- As `Manager1` also still alive and running, when it receives that event notification sent from `Manager2` it can, finnally, to finish its own initialization using the received value/data attached to the event.

-As you can see, this is a rough example, but it works to show how the project handles the asynchronous blocks.
+As you can see, this is a rough example, but it works to demonstrate how the project handles the asynchronous blocks.

-By the end, is important to know that the projects consider that events are an instance of the data class `AppEvent`.
-This was made to abstract the event types in order to use another structures, such as `enums`.
-Without this, normally should be considered that events could be `String`, but was thought that this must contains a lot of duplicated fields.
+By the end, is important to know that the project consider that events are an instance of the data class called `AppEvent`.
+This was made to abstract the event types, in order to use another structures, such as `enums`.
+Without this, normally should be considered that events could be `String`, but was thought that this must contains a lot of duplicated raw code text.
 For example:

 ```kotlin
 const val MY_EVENT_IDENTIFIER_1 = "MY_EVENT_IDENTIFIER_1"